 This course will focus on drawing the human figure and students will spend the entire program drawing from the undraped life model.
 Through intensive studio practice students will develop their observational drawing skills while studying the inherent structure of the form, proportional relationships and the role of perspective in foreshortening.
 Different methodologies of depicting form will be employed from quick gestural drawings to sustained exploration of the figure in a spatial context.

 Students who have chosen this discipline will participate in the process of transcription: the analysis and appropriation of an historically significant image by research and practice.
 Through this process they will interpret the formal qualities and language of an historically significant painting by observation of surface, composition, planar and architectural space as well as cultural and conceptual concerns.
 In focussing on subjective analysis and research they will be encouraged to develop a personal response to the artistic language of the work with their new perspectives informing the medium.

 Students will investigate and combine a range of printmaking processes to extend and enrich their knowledge and scope of the printmaking studio.
 They will focus on the use of etching in an exploration of contemporary technical, aesthetic and creative concerns.
 The course will promote independent research and foster the development of individual ideas to produce a folio of prints.

 The aim of the course is the development of a set of 3D figurative concepts.
-In developing their art works within different methods of sculpture (carving, modelling and construction) all students will undertake a sustained exploration of the human figure.
-Students will begin with a study in clay and progress to a further study of the human form in plaster relief carving.
+In developing their art works within different methods of sculpture all students will undertake a sustained exploration of the human figure.
+Students will begin with a study in clay and progress to a further study of the human form.
 The final project entails producing a large scale figure using construction methods.
 An emphasis is placed on a reinterpretation of sculptural conventions and traditions.